josmar-crwdstffng/angular/aio/content/guide/singleton-services.md

 <code-example header="src/app/greeting/greeting.module.ts" path="ngmodules/src/app/greeting/greeting.module.ts" region="ctor"></code-example>

-The constructor tells Angular to inject the `GreetingModule` into itself.
+The constructor tells Angular to self-inject the `GreetingModule`.
 The injection would be circular if Angular looked for `GreetingModule` in the *current* injector, but the `@SkipSelf()` decorator means "look for `GreetingModule` in an ancestor injector, above me in the injector hierarchy."

-By default, the injector throws an error when it can't find a requested provider.
+By default, the injector throws an error when it cannot find a requested provider.
 The `@Optional()` decorator means not finding the service is OK.
 The injector returns `null`, the `parentModule` parameter is null, and the constructor concludes uneventfully.

-It's a different story if you improperly import `GreetingModule` into a lazy loaded module such as `CustomersModule`.
+It is a different story if you improperly import `GreetingModule` into a lazy loaded module such as `CustomersModule`.

-Angular creates a lazy loaded module with its own injector, a child of the root injector.
+Angular creates a lazy loaded module with an associated injector, a child of the root injector.
 `@SkipSelf()` causes Angular to look for a `GreetingModule` in the parent injector, which this time is the root injector.
 Of course it finds the instance imported by the root `AppModule`.
 Now `parentModule` exists and the constructor throws the error.